opencv/opencv/modules/core/doc/operations_on_arrays.rst

     :param flags: Transformation flags representing a combination of the following values:

-            * **DFT_INVERSE** Perform an inverse 1D or 2D transform instead of the default forward transform.
+            * **DFT_INVERSE** performs an inverse 1D or 2D transform instead of the default forward transform.

-            * **DFT_SCALE** Scale the result: divide it by the number of array elements.
-Normally, it is combined with  ``DFT_INVERSE`` .             .
+            * **DFT_SCALE** scales the result: divide it by the number of array elements.
+Normally, it is combined with  ``DFT_INVERSE`` .
-            * **DFT_ROWS** Perform a forward or inverse transform of every individual row of the input matrix.
+            * **DFT_ROWS** performs a forward or inverse transform of every individual row of the input matrix.
 This flag enables you to transform multiple vectors simultaneously and can be used to decrease the overhead (which is sometimes several times larger than the processing itself) to perform 3D and higher-dimensional transforms and so forth.

-            * **DFT_COMPLEX_OUTPUT** Perform a forward transformation of 1D or 2D real array.
+            * **DFT_COMPLEX_OUTPUT** performs a forward transformation of 1D or 2D real array.
 The result, though being a complex array, has complex-conjugate symmetry (*CCS*, see the function description below for details).
 Such an array can be packed into a real array of the same size as input, which is the fastest option and which is what the function does by default.
 However, you may wish to get a full complex array (for simpler spectrum analysis, and so on).
 Pass the flag to enable the function to produce a full-size complex output array.

-            * **DFT_REAL_OUTPUT** Perform an inverse transformation of 1D or 2D complex array.
+            * **DFT_REAL_OUTPUT** performs an inverse transformation of a 1D or 2D complex array.
 The result is normally a complex array of the same size.
 However, if the source array has conjugate-complex symmetry (for example, it is a result of forward transformation with  ``DFT_COMPLEX_OUTPUT``  flag), the output is a real array.
 While the function itself does not check whether the input is symmetrical or not, you can pass the flag and then the function will assume the symmetry and produce the real output array.
 Note that when the input is packed into a real array and inverse transformation is executed, the function treats the input as a packed complex-conjugate symmetrical array.
 So, the output will also be a real array.

     :param nonzeroRows: When the parameter is not zero, the function assumes that only the first  ``nonzeroRows``  rows of the input array ( ``DFT_INVERSE``  is not set) or only the first  ``nonzeroRows``  of the output array ( ``DFT_INVERSE``  is set) contain non-zeros.
 Thus, the function can handle the rest of the rows more efficiently and save some time.
 This technique is very useful for computing array cross-correlation or convolution using DFT.